14 Things Home Security Experts Never Do in Their Own Homes

 Packages and piles of papers are a clear indication to burglars that you aren’t home.
 “If you don’t have anyone who can go by to pick them up, put a hold on them at the post office,” advises Klein.
 “This is an easy solution that saves a lot of hassle and can protect your home from potential intruders looking for clues of a vacant home.”
 Here are 12 other everyday things that pose huge security risks.

 Louis Wood of Defend It Yourself says he’s seen dozens of people fall victim to this easy mistake.
 “Do not leave your house without turning on your alarm, even for a quick trip to the grocery store,” he says.
 “We have had many customers get robbed [because] they simply hadn’t armed their system.
 Make sure you get in the habit of arming your alarm system every time you leave the home for any reason.”
-Looking for a new home security system?
-These are 21 things a burglar will never tell you.

 According to Turner, most burglars break in through unlocked doors or windows.
 That’s right: They don’t even have to go through the trouble of breaking anything during the break-in because you’ve essentially invited them in.
 Regardless of the other safety precautions, you take in your home, don’t miss this simple one.
 “Even though I have entry, motion, and glass-break sensors to alert me of activity, I still don’t want to make it easier for burglars to enter my home,” says Turner.
 Doing a quick check every time you leave a room, or before you go out, can solve this problem.
 While thieves will certainly swipe your valuables, they may also steal these 12 weird things.